RKIzmailov/diabetes-classification/README.md

 This project is part of the MLZoomcamp course provided by DataTalkClub.
 It implements a machine learning model for diabetes prediction using various classification algorithms, with XGBoost being the final chosen model due to its superior performance.

 Evaluation criterias:
-- Problem description: 2
+- Problem description: 2 points
-- EDA: 2
+- EDA: 2 points
-- Model training: 3
+- Model training: 3 points
-- Exporting notebook to script: 1
+- Exporting notebook to script: 1 points
-- Model deployment: 1
+- Model deployment: 1 points
-- Reproducibility: 1
+- Reproducibility: 1 points
-- Dependency and environment management: 2
+- Dependency and environment management: 2 points
-- Containerization: 2
+- Containerization: 2 points
-- Cloud deployment: 0
+- Cloud deployment: 0 points

 ## Table of Contents